ocsmit/canoclass/README.md

 Open source canopy and deforestation monitoring.

+## Overview

+canopy_foss is a python module created to process large amounts of NAIP imagery and create accurate canopy classificatons in an open source framework.
+Need for an open source classification system arose during the creation of the Georgia canopy dataset as tools that were being used, ArcMap and Textron's Feature Analyst, will be phased out within the next few years.
+Additionally need for open source arose out of the lack of insight to the algorthims that were being used by the software to process our data and no true method to tweak it to suit our needs.

+## Index functions

+All index functions are stored in `canopy_foss.indicies.py`

-indices.ARVI = 1.45 seconds per calculation or approx. 1:35 hours for full computation of all 3913 ga naip tiles.
+ARVI: 1.45 seconds per calculation or approx. 1:35 hours for full computation of all 3,913 ga naip tiles to NVME SSD.

+VARI: computation speed still needs to be tested